 Kaffir lime fruit is a small orange-sized citrus fruit from this bush, which has a thick peel with a bumpy surface.

 They are green when raw and turn greenish-yellow when fully ripe.
-They are used to prepare pickles, sherbet, and acidifying agent in curries in Southeast Asian cooking.
+They are used to prepare pickles, sherbet, and acidifying agents in curries in Southeast Asian cooking.

-Kaffir lime leaves and fruit peel contains essential oil citronellal which is responsible for the citrus fragrance to it.
-The other main components are limonene, nerol and ?-pinene.
+Kaffir lime leaves and fruit peel contains the essential oil citronellal which is responsible for the citrus fragrance to it.
+The other main components are limonene, nerol, and pinene.

-Kaffir lime leaves, used for fragrance in cooking, contains many notable plant-derived compounds, minerals, and vitamins that are essential for optimum health.
+Kaffir lime leaves, used for fragrance in cooking, contain many notable plant-derived compounds, minerals, and vitamins that are essential for optimum health.